-CJ Prober gave an interview to Bloomberg this week where he further addressed Tile's complaints about Apple and explained why he feels Tile is being disadvantaged on Apple's platform.
+CJ Prober gave an interview to Bloomberg this week, further addressing Tile's complaints about Apple and explaining why he feels Tile is being disadvantaged on Apple's platform.
 Prober said that while Tile "welcomes competition," he feels Apple isn't being fair.

 Prober on Apple: “We had a very symbiotic relationship”